topofocus/orientdb_time_graph/README.md

 ```ruby
 TG::TimeGraph.populate( a single year or a range )  # default: 1900 ..
 2050
 ```
-If only on year is specified, a Monat--Tag--Stunde-Grid is build, otherwise a Jahr--Monat--Tag one.
+If only one year is specified, a Monat--Tag--Stunde-Grid is build, otherwise a Jahr--Monat--Tag one.
 You can check the Status by calling

 ```ruby